karehaa/DoIT/README.md

 ## 19/11/2024
 Finally able to understand the GestureDetector and make the todo page scrollable! so happy, big progress for me.
 Loving this project so far.
 Next probably before i go to the actual contents, i will try and make the animation a bit more smoother if possible, and just kinda optimize things that can be optimized.

+## 20/11/2024
+Nothing much, just small optimization.

+## 21/11/2024
+BIG OPTIMIZATION! im loving today's improvement on the UI/UX, the animation is smoother and i have managed to make it more optimized by utilizing vsync and .dispose() method, it is overall quite confusing, and i still need to understand more about a few parts, but overall i gained so much knowledge by doing this!
+Today is a big improvements! im enjoying and falling deeper and deeper in the enjoyment of programming (well, gotta love the errors that comes with it too, lol.)